anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Psalm 34.1-10** says, 'Look upon him and be radiant', and, 'Fear the Lord, all you his holy ones'.
 * **1 John 3.1-3** says, 'when he is revealed, we will be like him, for we will see him as he is'.
 * **Matthew 5.1-12** (see BCP) contains the Beatitudes, including, 'Blessed are the pure in heart, for they will see God.'

+Year B

+* **Wisdom of Solomon 3.1-9** (from the Apocrypha) says, 'the souls of the righteous are in the hand of God'.
+* Alternatively, **Isaiah 25.6-9** is echoed in the reading from Revelation: God 'will swallow up death for ever' and 'will wipe away the tears from all faces'.
+* **Psalm 24.1-6** says, 'Who shall ascend the hill of the Lord?
+And who shall stand in his holy place?
+Those who have clean hands and pure hearts'.
+* **Revelation 21.1-6a** speaks of the 'holy city' and of God dwelling with his people, and says, 'he will wipe every tear from their eyes.
+Death will be no more'.
+* **John 11.32-44** reflects the readings from Revelation and Isaiah, with Lazarus being raised from the dead.

 Year C